 Adding the class late such that you miss one or more quizzes counts as a non-legit excuse.
-If you are on the wait list, you will probably get into the class.
-Just see me.
+If you are on the wait list, you will probably get into the class if you are first or second when classes begin.
+Odds are decent if you are 3-5.
 If you are not sure if you are going to enroll in the class, you should still take the quizzes just to be safe.